 Generally, ridesharing insurance policies should cover the numerous liabilities associated with working as an Uber or Lyft taxi driver.
 As such, coverage should be extended to collision damage, medical expenses for both the driver and passengers, and even repairs (given the high wear-and-tear of ridesharing vehicles).

-The monthly premium cost is directly based on how much liabilities the insurance policy covers, but also on the deductibles.
+The monthly premium cost is directly based on the car model, how much liabilities the insurance policy covers, but also on the deductibles.
 Therefore, a cheap premium might entail limited coverage or out-of-pocket costs when dealing with a collision, repair, or injury.

 Similarly, insurance companies offering ridesharing policies should offer quick repair services, given that every day spent without a car is a day the driver cannot work.
 A recommended tip would be to base your search on insurance statistics since this will help give you better insights into how automotive insurance generally works.